Gaslight Theatre Company in Wilkes-Barre hosts virtual sketch reading of ‘My Life Is a Sketch’ on Feb. 26

 In the three years that followed, they produced eight more plays, including the addition of a series of plays for children.
 Gaslight continued to produce works by Shakespeare and added a number of contemporary works to the expanding portfolio.

 In 2009, Gaslight took a brief hiatus; although the company was idle, its members were busy enhancing their individual skills in preparation of a triumphant return.
-Some members completed advanced degrees, some acted, some traveled, and some began families.
+Some members completed advanced degrees, some acted, some traveled, and some started families.

 In 2010, Gaslight was back on the stage with a production of “Dancing at Lughnasa” and, since then, has produced dozens of musicals and plays, including “Quiet Cowboy” written by Gaslight member Matthew S. Hinton (marking their first production of an original play) and the reoccurring “Playroom” series, another original concept consisting of one-act plays centered around different rooms in a house.